Mayor Richard C. Irvin

-Mayor Richard C. Irvin was sworn-in as the 59th Mayor of Aurora on Tuesday, May 9, 2017.
+Richard C. Irvin is the 59th Mayor of Aurora, Illinois.

-A proud Veteran of the U.S. Army, Mayor Irvin served in Desert Shield and Desert Storm.
-He has taught at Robert Morris College, Northern Illinois University and as a substitute teacher at East Aurora School District 131.
+A former educator at all of his alma maters, Irvin was also an adjunct professor at Robert Morris College and Northern Illinois University and a substitute teacher at East Aurora School District 131.